ufo-kit/concert/docs/user/getstarted.rst

+.. _tutorial:

 ========
 Tutorial
 ========

 Concert is primarily a user interface to control devices commonly found at a Synchrotron beamline.
-This guide will briefly show you how to *use* it and how to *extend* it
+This guide will briefly show you how to use and extend it.

 Running a session